Specialist Menopause Service

 • starting menopause at an earlier age (for example, before 40)

-• because of medical treatments such as chemotherapy, radiotherapy or surgery
+• medical treatments such as chemotherapy, radiotherapy or surgery

-• when the 'usual' treatments do not work or when complex medical issues mean you need some more help or guidance
+• 'usual' treatments not working or when complicated medical issues mean you need some more help or guidance

-Why is it important to manage menopause symptoms?
+Why is it important to manage menopause related symptoms?

 For many women with very bad menopause symptoms, expert advice and guidance may be needed to assist with looking after their symptoms.